spc-group/haven/docs/topic_guides/beamline_configuration.rst

 load devices through
 :py:func:`~haven.instrument.load_instrument.load_instrument()`.
 However,
-the configuration that is loaded should not come from a real beamline configuration or else there is a risk of moving affecting real hardware while running tests.
+the configuration that is loaded should not come from a real beamline configuration or else there is a risk of controlling real hardware while running tests.

 To avoid this problem, **pytest modifies the configuration file loading** when running tests with pytest:

-1. Remove any config files besides ``iconfig_default.toml``.
+1. Ignore any config files besides ``iconfig_default.toml``.
 2. Add ``iconfig_testing.toml`` to the configuration

 Additionally, all ``load_motors()`` style functions should accept an